Your Rental Arbitrage Exit Strategy Determines Whether You Leave Rich or Broke

 How much can I sell my rental arbitrage business for?

 Most rental arbitrage businesses sell for 2 to 3 times annual net profit.
 A portfolio generating $80,000/year in net profit typically sells for $160,000 to $240,000.
-The exact multiple depends on lease terms remaining, operational systems in place, review scores, market conditions, and whether the business runs independently of the owner.
-Highly systematized portfolios with 24+ months of lease terms can command up to 3.5x.
+The exact multiple depends on long-term lease terms remaining, operational systems, review scores, short-term rental market conditions, and whether the arbitrage business runs independently of the owner.
+Highly systematized portfolios with 24+ months of lease terms and a property manager in place can command up to 3.5x.

 Can I transfer my Airbnb listings to a new operator?

-You can’t directly transfer an Airbnb account, but you can co-host with the new operator for a transition period (typically 30 days), then have them create new listings using the same properties.
+You can’t directly transfer an Airbnb account, but you can co-host with the new rental arbitrage host for a transition period (typically 30 days), then have them create new listings using the same rental properties.
 The booking history doesn’t transfer, but the property reviews tied to the listing do if you use the co-host model correctly.
 VRBO and Booking.com have similar processes.
-The key is maintaining review continuity during the handoff.
+The key is maintaining review continuity during the handoff to preserve the value of your short-term rental business.

 What happens to my security deposits when I exit?

-Security deposits are returned per your lease terms, typically within 14 to 30 days of vacating.
-Return units in excellent condition with documentation (photos, walkthrough checklist signed by landlord) to maximize your refund.
-If you’re transferring the lease to a new operator, the deposit typically transfers too—you’ll negotiate reimbursement from the buyer as part of the sale price.
-Include deposit disposition in your purchase agreement.
+Security deposits are returned per your lease agreement terms, typically within 14 to 30 days of vacating.
+Return units in excellent condition with documentation (photos, walkthrough checklist signed by the property owner) to maximize your refund.
+If you’re transferring the lease to a new operator, the deposit typically transfers too, negotiate reimbursement from the buyer as part of the sale price.

 Should I sell my arbitrage business or transition to property ownership?

 It depends on your capital position and goals.
-If you have enough for a down payment (typically $50,000 to $100,000 for DSCR loans), transitioning to ownership builds long-term equity that arbitrage can’t match.
-If you need the lump sum for other investments or life changes, selling generates immediate capital.
-Many operators do both: sell 60% of their portfolio and use the proceeds as a down payment on their first owned property.
+If you have enough for a down payment (typically $50,000 to $100,000 for DSCR loans), transitioning to property ownership builds long-term equity that rental arbitrage can’t match.
+If you need the lump sum for other investments or life changes, selling generates substantial income immediately.
+Many successful arbitrage operators do both: sell 60% of their portfolio and use the proceeds as a down payment on their first owned rental property.

 How do I handle existing bookings when winding down?

 Honor every existing reservation.
 Cancel nothing.
 Set your listing calendar to block all dates after your target exit date, and let current bookings play out naturally.
-If you must exit faster than your bookings allow, Airbnb’s extenuating circumstances policy or direct guest communication (with a partial refund and relocation assistance) can work, but this should be an absolute last resort.
-Cancelled bookings destroy your listing’s ranking and your reputation.
+If you must exit faster, Airbnb’s extenuating circumstances policy or direct guest communication with a partial refund and relocation assistance can work, but this should be an absolute last resort.
+Cancelled bookings destroy your listing’s ranking.

 How long does it take to wind down a rental arbitrage operation?